 Despite my best intentions this winter, I haven’t shared the recipes for all of my holiday cakes!
 I’ve been so busy making, filming, and editing my cakes and cake videos, that I totally dropped the ball on blogging!

-But don’t worry, I’m planning to have them all up before Christmas…starting with this festive cake inspired by those adorable knitted Christmas sweaters everyone seems to pull out of their closets this time of year.
+But don’t worry, I’m planning to have them all up before Christmas…starting with this festive knitted sweater cake.
+It’s inspired by those adorable knitted Christmas sweaters everyone seems to pull out of their closets this time of year.